here shall be one law for you, whether stranger or citizen of the country

 The RaMBaN's offers an especially interesting comment on the verse from our parasha dealing with the ger and the paschal sacrifice:

-The point of ger who has taken up residence is to command the gerim regarding the Passover taking place in the wilderness when the Israelites were commanded about it.
+The point of a ger who has taken up residence is to command the gerim regarding the Passover taking place in the wilderness when the Israelites were commanded about it.
 It could be that the passage in the parasha of Bo and if a ger lives among you and made the Passover offering (Shemot 12:48) refers to the Passover of Egypt, as I explained there (verse 43), and it meant that thegerim who were leaving Egypt as part of the mixed multitude should make the Passover since they were also involved in that miracle, but [it would seem,] those who converted afterwards in the desert or in the Land of Israel would not be required to make the Passover offering, since neither they or their fathers belong to the category of [those who can say] and you took us out from there(Devarim 6:23).
 That is why it was necessary to [specifically] obligate them here to observe the Passover in the desert and in the Land.
 (RaMBaN on Bamidbar 9:14)

 The RaMBaN understands that the mixed multitude, that is to say, the gentiles who left Egypt together with the Israelites, were obligated to perform the make the first Passover offering, because they were participants in the experience of redemption together with the Israelites.